Another Trip In The Tanger Time Machine

 Image via CoreSite's website

-The point of this time machine stop is twofold: to show that our system isn't anti-REIT, and to show that we were bullish on COR in mid-August while were were bearish on SKT.
+The point of this time machine stop is twofold: to show that our system isn't anti-REIT, and to show that we were bullish on COR in mid-August while we were bearish on SKT.
 Got it?
 Okay, let's get back in the machine for a quick trip backwards before we head back to the present.

 Our Third Stop: August 6th, 2017